 Jack London was born in what is now the South of Market (SOMA) neighborhood of San Francisco.
 At the time it was a standard working-class neighborhood.
 It was later leveled by the 1906 earthquake.
 It then devolved into a gritty industrial neighborhood.
 But SOMA has now been transformed, boasting the Giant’s baseball stadium and a host of glassy dotcom-friendly lofts.
 A lot has changed in the neighborhood since London’s early childhood but the neighborhood hasn’t forgotten him.
 There is a plaque on 3rd street at Brannon commemorating his childhood home.
 And you can find a street named after London off of South Park between 2nd/3rd streets.

 No classic SF tourists sites here.
-But if, like Jack London, you like to read– you can visit the Chronicle Books store (2nd near Brannon).
+But if, like Jack London, you like to read– you can visit the Chronicle Books store (2nd near Brannon), which is just one of many cool bookstores in SF.
 Or if, like Jack London, you like to drink– you can visit the 21st Amendment Brewery (2nd at Brannon).
 They have in interesting rotating selection of tap brews and killer nachos made from tater tots.

 Jack London in Oakland